CrispyCY/blogging_app/README.md

 To start the application, please run php artisan serve

 Once the application is running in your local, please register a new account to log in to the system.

+To view all posts without logging in, please go to Home tab

+To perform CRUD to post, please log into the system and go to Dashboard tab